yomole/TailGator/README.md

 The fuse did work in the overvoltage protection case, but activated after a very long amount of time.
 We will try to use fast acting automotive fuses in future revisions.

 # Software
 Our work includes the design of a system status board for the TGIS which can display diagnostic information about the system.

-The prototype includes three major components, all connected to an RP2040:
+For the beta build, the prototype of this board includes four major components, all connected to an Adafruit Feather RP2040:
-- OLED display, prototyped on the [Adafruit OLED Feather](https://www.adafruit.com/product/4650);
+- OLED display, prototyped on the [Adafruit OLED Feather](https://www.adafruit.com/product/4650) and communicating via I2C;
-- LIS3DH IMU, using I2C to communicate;
+- LIS3DH IMU (tested previously in the Alpha Build)
 - Micro SD card reader, using 4-pin SPI to communicate.
-    - Note that we have focused our time on the IMU and OLED for the Alpha build, so there are still existing issues with the SD card reader.
-We have ordered a Feather-compatible SD card reader board that should operate more easily with our setup.
+- Leak detector, prototyped via a push button connected to an input pin on the Feather RP2040.

+All of the above components have been updated to work concurrently on `embedded-hal` version 1.0 (except for the IMU which is still undergoing the port to `embedded-hal` 1.0; unfortunately we were unable to run Carsten's example in time to develop the shared I2C bus further).

 We are using the [RTIC Framework](https://rtic.rs/) to provide concurrent sensor access and display interfacing.
 This app can be seen in the `RTIC_App` directory of this repo.